Nebraska Wesleyan University: Athletics

 The Nebraska Wesleyan athletic teams are called the Prairie Wolves.
-The university is a member of the NCAA Division III ranks, primarily competing in the American Rivers Conference (ARC; formerly known as the Iowa Intercollegiate Athletic Conference (IIAC) since the 2016–17 academic year.
+The university is a member of the NCAA Division III ranks, primarily competing in the American Rivers Conference (ARC; formerly known as the Iowa Intercollegiate Athletic Conference (IIAC), since the 2016–17 academic year.
 The Prairie Wolves previously competed in the Great Plains Athletic Conference (GPAC) of the National Association of Intercollegiate Athletics (NAIA) from 1969–70 to 2015–16; as well as an NCAA D-III Independent while holding dual affiliation membership with the NAIA and the NCAA from 1982 to 2016.
+It was during their time in the GPAC Wesleyan played their traditional rival Doane University in nearby Crete, Nebraska.

 Nebraska Wesleyan competes in 21 intercollegiate varsity sports.
 Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming, tennis, track & field and wrestling.
 Women's sports include basketball, cheerleading, cross country, dance, golf, soccer, swimming, softball, tennis, track & field and volleyball.
 Former sports included women's bowling.

-Mascot

-Nebraska Wesleyan has been associated with four mascots in its history, the Sunflower (1894–1907), the Coyote (1907–1933), the Plainsman (1933–2000), and the Prairie Wolf (2000–present).
-The school colors are black and gold.

-Athletic facilities

-Nebraska Wesleyan's athletic facilities include Abel Stadium, which seats approximately 2,500 people and is used for college football, soccer and other events, and Snyder Arena, which seats 2,350 and is used for basketball and volleyball.

 Accomplishments

 The men's golf team won the 2006 NCAA Division III National Championship, its first in men's golf.
 The Prairie Wolves won by 10 strokes over the University of Redlands.
-The men's golf team has also won 35 conference championships; with back to back championships in 2018 and 2019.
+The men's golf team has also won 35 conference championships; with back-to-back championships in 2018 and 2019.
 The men's basketball team won the 2018 NCAA Division III National Championship, its first in men's basketball.